Noether-Lefschetz cycles on the moduli space of abelian varieties: Introduction

 by \cite[Theorem 4]{FP00}.
 Notice that this formula has the same shape as the corresponding Gromov-Witten invariants of an elliptic curve, see \cite[Proposition 4.4.6]{P08}.
 The following result summarizes the connections: \begin{thm} Let $g \geq 2$.
 The following are equivalent: \begin{enumerate} \item[$a)$] Formula \eqref{eqn: Lg-2 evaluation} holds for all $d$. \item[$b)$] Conjecture \ref{conj: hilb C2} holds. \item[$c)$] For all $d$, the pair $([\NL_{g,d}], [\Jc_g])$ has the homomorphism property. \item [$d)$] For all $d$,

 pairs to $0$ with any tautological class in $\mathsf{R}^{g-2}(\Mc_g^{ct})$ under the $\lambda_g$ pairing \eqref{eqn: Lg pairing curves}. \end{enumerate} \end{thm}

 \begin{rmk} In a subsequent paper \cite{IPT24} with Pandharipande and Tseng, we will show that formula \eqref{eqn: Lg-2 evaluation} holds.
 This shows that all the statements in Theorem \ref{thm: equivalent conj} hold.
-We will also explain the connections to the quantum cohomology of the Hilbert scheme of points in $\C^2$\footnote{See also the notes \url{https://people.math.ethz.ch/~rahul/Leiden.pdf} for a discussion of these connections}.
+We will also explain the connections to the quantum cohomology of the Hilbert scheme of points in $\C^2$.
 In particular, all the statements in Theorem \ref{thm: equivalent conj} are also equivalent to a conjecture by Pandharipande and Tseng on the simplest non-trivial genus 1 Gromov-Witten invariant of $\mathrm{Hilb}(\C^2)$, namely,

 \end{rmk}